-Whether you are taking an advanced training course to gain an additional category on your licence for work and career purposes or merely to further your hobby, of course, the aim is to pass your advanced driving exam the first time.
+Whether you are taking a training course to gain an additional category on your licence for work and career purposes, or merely to further a hobby, of course, the aim is to pass your advanced driving exam the first time.

 If you are considering booking an advanced driving course or you are preparing for your exam, take a look at these top tips to make the process a little less stressful.